michaelge21/michaelge21/README.md

 ## Looking for my work/resume?
 Check out my **[portfolio](https://michaelge21.github.io/portfolio-v1/) and [LinkedIn](https://www.linkedin.com/in/michaelge317/)**.

-I'm an aspiring, self-taught front-end developer.
-I'm reskilling after lots of time spent in psychology, education, and organizational development.
-I like to set goals, a powerful motivational construct in ed psych literature, so here are some loose goals:
+I'm a self-taught front-end developer who stumbled into software dev right as the AI overlords formed sparks of AGI.
+I'm reskilling from backgrounds in psychology, education, and organizational development.
+I like to set goals, a powerful motivational construct in ed psych literature, and here are some of them loose goals:

 ## In fourty years,
 I want to look back on my work and tell myself, genuinely, that I did the best I could for those around me.
 Ideally, the world will not be on fire.